-Unit 1: The Physical Environment This unit is composed of three physical geography units: The challenge of natural hazards, the living world and physical landscapes in the UK.
-Students have an appreciation of many elements of this syllabus from their foundation study of geography at in years 7 and 8.
+Unit 1: The Physical Environment.
+This unit is composed of three physical geography units.
+The challenge of natural hazards both tectonic and weather, the living world which is a study of various ecosystems and physical landscapes in the UK where we investigate rivers and coasts.

-Unit 2: The Human Environment This unit comprises three human geography units: Urban issues and challenges, the changing economic world and the challenge of resource management.
-Again, students have an appreciation of many elements of this syllabus from their foundation study of geography.
+Unit 2: This unit comprises three human geography units.
+Urban issues and challenges, the changing economic world and the challenge of resource management.